 How to Grow Tansy Herbs

-If growing tansy herbs from seed, plant in fall in well worked soil to allow seed to experience cold stratification.
+If growing tansy herbs from seed, plant in the fall in well-worked soil to allow the seed to experience cold stratification.

 Tansy Uses in the Garden

-Tansy makes an excellent companion plant for many types of vegetables, as it contains compounds which repel certain insect pests.
-It has a camphor-like scent that not only sends insects running, but also has uses in killing parasites internally in both humans and animals.
+Tansy makes an excellent companion plant for many types of vegetables, as it contains compounds that repel certain insect pests.
+It has a camphor-like scent that not only sends insects running but also has uses in killing parasites internally in both humans and animals.